 – race start to the second aid station ( mile 58 ) by 12:48 PM

 – race start to third aid station ( mile 81) by 3:06 PM

 - Aid stations will have volunteers serving; Infinit Nutrition GoFar, Water, Cliff bars and Cliff ShotBloks, Bananas, Oranges

 - You may only receive ride support ( from your team, family or volunteers) at the aid stations

-- Awards: No cash awards, Top 5 Women and Top 5 men will each receive a custom trophy awarded on stage at the awards after-party
+- Awards: No cash awards, Top 5 Women and Top 5 men will each receive a custom trophies and 6.5 hour mugs awarded on stage at the awards after-party

 - You can ride but you can’t hide….